Fel-Hammer/devourer-sims/README.md

-SimC profile for Devourer Demon Hunter, Midnight 12.1 PTR. `devourer.simc` has the gear and the action list.
-The list handles all four ways to play the spec and routes off your talents, so just swap `talents=` to one of the hashes below.
+SimC profile for Devourer Demon Hunter, Midnight 12.1 PTR.

 All sims run at target_error 0.05 on the gear in `devourer.simc`.